-- The remaining genomic sequence includes 7 to 10 open reading frames (ORFs).
-Gene 1, which comprises two thirds of the genome from the 5' end, is about 20 to 22 kb in length.
+The genomic sequence includes 7 to 10 ORFs.
+Gene 1 comprises 2/3 of the genome from the 5' end (20 to 22 kb(.
 It consists of two overlapping ORFs (1a and 1b).
-These ORFs are translated into a polyprotein, which is the precursor of viral polymerase. - The order of the genes encoding the polymerase (Pol) and the four structural proteins that are present in all coronaviruses is 5'-Pol-S-E-M-N-3'.
-These genes are interspersed with several ORFs encoding various nonstructural proteins and the HE glycoprotein, which differ markedly among coronaviruses in number, nucleotide sequence, gene order, and method of expression
+These ORFs are translated into a polyprotein, which is the precursor of viral polymerase.

+The order of the genes encoding the polymerase (Pol) and the four structural proteins that are present in all coronaviruses is 5'-Pol-S-E-M-N-3'.